-34.5.2 Any matters of concern should be raised with the Senate Office in the first instance.
-The Head of Senate Office, or their nominee, will refer the matter to the Senior Senate Assessor for Student Conduct, who will decide whether to refer the matter to the Senate Student Conduct Committee or the Senate Assessors for Student Conduct.
-In cases where the student has been considered under Stage 2 of this procedure, the Head of Senate Office will consult with the Convener of the Fitness to Study Review Panel to obtain details of the case before referring it to the Senior Senate Assessor for Student Conduct.
+34.5.2 Any matters of concern should be raised with the Student Conduct team (firstname.lastname@example.org) in the first instance.
+The Director of Academic Services, or their nominee, will decide on appropriate action under the Code of Student Conduct.
+In cases where the student has been considered under Stage 2 of this procedure, the Director of Academic Services, or their nominee, will consult with the Convener of the Fitness to Study Review Panel to obtain details of the case before taking any action under the Code of Student Conduct.

-34.5.3 The Senate Office will advise the student in writing of any referral under the Code of Student Conduct.
+34.5.3 The Student Conduct team will advise the student in writing of any referral under the Code of Student Conduct.
 Thereafter the procedures of that Code will be followed.
 It is recognised under the Code of Student Conduct that behaviour may be affected by some health conditions, and where health or disability may be a contributing factor in the concerns raised, the Committee will take into account any reports or evidence of the student’s condition.

 34.5.4 The University may suspend a student from studies pending investigation under Code of Student Conduct.